mnit-rtmc/iris/docs/rest_api.md

 These objects contain only the *minimal* attributes -- those needed for *searching* and *displaying compact cards*.

-The response for these requests contains an ETag header, containing a table version taken from the file's *created* metadata, encoded in hexadecimal.
+The response for these requests contains an ETag header, derived from the file's *modified* metadata, encoded in hexadecimal.

 ## Resource Types